capra314cabra/capra314cabra.github.io/content/posts/2020-04-09-llvm-printf-float.en.md

 ---
-title: "[LLVM] How show a float value by using printf"
+title: "[LLVM] How to show a float value by using printf"
 date: 2020-05-02T11:39:02+09:00
 description: "Generate LLVM IR that displays the float type variable by using LLVM's C++ API."
 keyword: "llvm,printf,float,ir,c++"